-The Trustees are satisfied with the schools objectives and plans for the current year and were involved in setting the 5 year vision for the school.
-Trustees are aware of the commitment of the school in responding to the developing needs of its pupils and staff and the need to be flexible in this everchanging educational landscape.
+The Trustees are satisfied with the school's objectives and plans for the current year and were involved in setting the 5-year vision.
+Trustees are aware of the commitment of the school in responding to the developing needs of its pupils and staff and the need to be flexible in this ever-changing educational landscape.

-The School Leadership Team and Trustees are beginning to investigate the benefits of joining a multi academy trust and see this as a long-term strategic plan to help ensure the best education for the children at Stramongate.
+The School Leadership Team and Trustees are investigating the benefits of working more collaboratively with other local schools and joining a multi academy trust, they see this as a long-term strategic plan to help ensure the best education for the children at Stramongate.